Sberbank: 2016–2021

 As of May 2016, Sberbank dominated the Russian card payments market with a market share of over 61%.
-Sberbank's competitors in the card business are VTB Bank, Alfa-Bank, Tinkoff Bank, and Gazprombank, which combined only had a 29% of the card business market.
+Sberbank's competitors in the card business were VTB Bank, Alfa-Bank, Tinkoff Bank, and Gazprombank, which together held only 29% of the card business market.

+In November 2016, Samsung Electronics announced a new partnership with Sberbank, allowing Sberbank customers to register their Mastercard credit and debit cards with Samsung Pay.
+This brought the number of banks whose cards were available on Samsung Pay in Russia to seven.
+However, this compatibility effectively ceased when Mastercard ceased operations in Russia in March 2022.